How to Become an EKG Technician

 You don’t need a college degree to become an EKG technician.
 In fact, training takes less than one year to complete.
 Find out how you can earn an EKG technician certification quickly and begin your career.

 With less than one year of training, you can become an electrocardiograph (EKG) technician, a healthcare career in high demand.
 EKG techs complete accredited training programs in 3-6 months, or they can gain on-the-job training soon after high school.
-Find out how to become an EKG technician and earn an EKG technician certification.
+Keep reading to find out how to become an EKG technician.

 How Long to Become